andreistefanciprian/k8s-toleration-webhook/README.md

-# K8s Mutating Webhook that adds toleration to Deployments
+# K8s Mutating Webhook that adds toleration to Deployments and DaemonSets

 ## Overview

 This project implements a Kubernetes MutatingAdmissionWebhook, serving as an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) in the Kubernetes cluster.
-The webhook intercepts Deployment CREATE and UPDATE requests and automatically adds a toleration and annotation:
+The webhook intercepts Deployment/DaemonSet CREATE and UPDATE requests and automatically adds a toleration and annotation:

 ```
 # Toleration added